Alexis M. McCrossen

 Ph.D., History of American Civilization, Harvard University, 1995

 Diploma, West Mesa High School (Albuquerque, NM), 1984

 Major Awards, Prizes, Fellowships and Grants

-- Research about history of time-keeping and time consciousness in U.S. supported by National Endowment for the Humanities Fellowship for College Teachers (1999-2000); Non-stipendary Warren Center Fellowship (Harvard University) (1999-2000); Hagley Museum and Library Fellowship (Summer 2002); Lemelson Center Research Grant (National Museum of American History, Smithsonian Institution) (Summer 2002).
+For Marking Modern Times: Clocks, Watches and Other Timekeepers in American Life (2013): SMU Godbey Book Award, National Endowment for the Humanities Fellowship for College Teachers, Non-stipendary Warren Center Fellowship (Harvard University), University Research Council Grant (SMU), Hagley Museum and Library Fellowship, Lemelson Center Research Grant (National Museum of American History, Smithsonian Institution).

-- Undergraduate instruction: History of Consumer Culture; History of Cultural Institutions; U.S. History Since 1877 Survey; Looking at the U.S. in the 1970s; U.S. Cultural History
+- Undergraduate instruction: History of Cultural Institutions; U.S. History Since 1877 Survey; Nineteenth Century America

 - Graduate seminar: U.S. History, 1787-1877; American History, 1812-1877; U.S. History, 1877-1932; History of Temporalities